-Type: items may be of any TYPE.
+- Type: items may be of any TYPE.

-Dimension: are single dimensioned.
+- Dimension: are single dimensioned.

-Size: needs to be defined.
+- Size: needs to be defined.

-• Access: indexed by integers (implied starting index is 0).
+- Access: indexed by integers (implied starting index is 0).

-• Shape: may be nested.
+- Shape: bounded by (...) and may be nested.

 Tuples are created in three ways; explicitly from dictionary definitions of the object, implicitly from usage in the expression language, or explicitly using a function.